rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 	_Rows written to the database by the Azure Function_

-In the next lab, you will use Power BI to produce a more compelling visualization of the data.
+In the next lab, you will use Power BI to produce a more compelling — and graphical — visualization of the data.

 <a name="Summary"></a>
 ## Summary ##